ricky52be7/vs-lihkg/README.md

 ## How to install

-1. download the project and find vs-lihkg-0.0.1.vsix in root folder.
+1. download vs-lihkg-[version no].vsix from [here](https://drive.google.com/file/d/1eqLTECt5POd0xpY-z1WS6uJVY7d_-MZn/view?usp=sharing).
-2. Open the Extensions tab and click "install from VSIX" and select above file
+1. Open the Extensions tab and click "install from VSIX" and select above file
-3. enjoy!
+1. enjoy!

 ## Features

-Only browsing LIHKG only in this time.
+Browsing LIHKG only in this time.
 For the further feather have not designed.
 Welcome to suggest.

 ## Requirements